Art and Design

 We place equal importance on each of these areas; making our lessons as enjoyable as possible in order to encourage and stimulate their learning.

-At Key Stage 4 students undertake their G.C.S.E. course in Language and Literature.
-At the moment we study both the AQA and Edexcel syllabuses, in order to maximise opportunities to achieve to a good standard.
+At Key Stage 4 students undertake their G.C.S.E. courses in English Language and English Literature.
+We study the AQA syllabuses.

 As part of the course, students study: